 Be careful what you bring home after being in contact with a narcissist.

-You can correct a negative behavior when you become aware of it.
+You can correct a negative behavior when you become aware of it, but I wasn’t aware.
+You don’t know what you don’t know.

 My anger gave me the courage to do something I’d never done before, and it’s the best thing I’ve ever done for myself, by myself.